 In addition to this curriculum approach we have discrete Phonic & Spelling teaching sessions in all classes, usually five times a week.
 We currently use the Read, Write Inc Phonics programme to support our teaching of phonics in Reception and Year 1.
 The children then move onto the Read, Write Inc Spelling Programme in Years 2, 3 and 4 and the Comprehension Programme.
-We also have guided reading and independent reading activities (please see our Teaching and Learning policy and our Spelling Policy (under Key Information and Policies) for further details).
+We are currently preparing our more able readers to move onto Accelerated Reader books when they finish the Read, Write Inc programme and are fluent readers.
+For more teaching and learning details please see our Teaching and Learning policy and our Spelling Policy (under Key Information and Policies).

 The children also have daily maths lessons.

 Our unique curriculum offer here at Cerne Abbas includes golden threads which are woven throughout the curriculum subjects.
 These are our Christian values, how we enable children's spirituality to be developed, our local community and beautiful surroundings and encouraging our learners to have a growth mindset outlook.